Kobeep/Kobeep/README.md

 - 👋 Hi, I’m @Kobeep
-- 👀 I’m interested in DevOps and Hardwares.
+- 👀 I’m interested in DevOps, Clouds and Hardwares.

 <!---